 Ibiene: You have served as captain of the Port Harcourt Golf Club for two terms.
 How did your love for golf start and how has the journey been?

 Adokiye: My love for golf came literally from birth as I watched my dad play the game for as long as I know.
-I was not interested at first because I thought it was boring but I developed a liking to the game after watching video tapes of the great Seve Ballesteros win the 1984 Open championship.
+I was not interested at first because I thought it was boring but I developed a liking to the game after watching videotapes of the great Seve Ballesteros winning the 1984 Open championship.
 I actually started playing the game quite late, when I turned 16 mainly because of my parents’ emphasis on school and academics.
-Golf is a very time-consuming sport so it’s either you want to play professional or you wait till you can afford the time to play it as a hobby.
+Golf is a very time-consuming sport so it’s either you want to play professionally or you wait till you can afford the time to play it as a hobby.
 Since I chose the latter because of the lack of financially successful role models in Nigeria, I had to wait till I was 16 and finished my secondary education before I started getting to understand the rudiments of the game.
 I really became serious when I had graduated from the university and then had the time.

-Ibiene: What is it like being a leader among leaders especially in a sport like golf?
+Ibiene: What is it like being a leader among leaders, especially in a sport like golf?

 Adokiye: When you refer to me as a leader among leaders, I believe it’s because I was the captain of my then local and beloved golf club, Port Harcourt club 1928 golf section.
 The captain’s role in golf clubs is a very prestigious position among golfers anywhere in the world.
 The captain is among other things the administrative head of the club and head of the management committee, elected by members of the club.
 To answer your question as to what it is like, I will say it was and still is interesting.
 As much as It is like every leadership role where you have to manage all kinds of characters both good and bad with diplomacy, it meant and still means much more to me.
 The opportunity to impact in your small way on a sport that you love and, in the process, cultivate life-long friendships, personal and business relationships is truly priceless.